 Specializing in higher education, cultural, and civic design, Haan’s significant projects include offices for Columbia Business School, an international research center for Teacher’s College at Columbia University, and ongoing projects for New York University.

-The minimalist yet tactile palette she incorporates into each project embodies a carefully considered use of space and materials.
+The minimalist palette she incorporates into each project embodies a carefully considered use of space and materials.
 Her work continually draws on a sensitivity to visual arts and materials, fostered by prior work as an independent curator and gallerist, managing the fabrication and installation of contemporary art in museums and galleries.
 These projects were recognized by the New York Times and Artform International.

-Prior to joining BFA, Haan worked as a designer on a new campus for San Francisco State University, and One Santa Fe, a mixed use project in in Los Angeles, at Michael Maltzan Architects.
+Prior to joining BFA, Haan worked as a designer on a new campus for San Francisco State University, and One Santa Fe, a mixed use project in Los Angeles, at Michael Maltzan Architects.

 Haan has led academic, cultural, and civic projects including: